Just-discovered Asteroid Near-Misses Earth, Passes Through Cloud of Satellites

 The Chelyabinsk meteor that scorched the skies over Russia in February 2013 was determined to be an object roughly 20 to 30 meters (65-100 feet) in diameter.
 As it burned away in the upper atmosphere, it detonated with the force of approximately 30 Hiroshima atomic bombs, producing an airburst shockwave that damaged thousands of buildings and sent over a thousand people to the hospital.

 The Chelyabinsk meteor surprised the world.
-Unlike 2017 GM or 2017 EA, where there was at least a few hours of advance notice, that asteroid flew undetected from the direction of the Sun.
+Unlike 2017 GM or 2017 EA, where there were at least a few hours of advance notice, that asteroid flew undetected from the direction of the Sun.

 [Featured Image by Juan Gaertner/Shutterstock]